NOAA-GFDL/MDTF-diagnostics/doc/sphinx/pod_requirements.rst

        MJO_suite/ERA.v200.EOF.summer-0.png
        MJO_suite/ERA.u200.EOF.summer-1.png

+After following the above instructions, please use Globus to transfer a tar file of your data, with the name $pod_name.$tartail.tar
+`MDTF Share (for incoming data from POD developers) <https://app.globus.org/file-manager?origin_id=620e84f2-1f5b-46b7-addd-06e9ba44cfac&origin_path=%2F">`__.
-After following the above instructions, please refer to `the GitHub Discussion on transferring obs_data <https://github.com/NOAA-GFDL/MDTF-diagnostics/discussions/125>`__ or email Dani Coleman at bundy at ucar dot edu or contact your liaison on the MDTF Leads Team.
+Then email Dani Coleman at bundy at ucar dot edu or contact your liaison on the MDTF Leads Team.

-Files will be posted for Guest/anonymous access : ftp://ftp.cgd.ucar.edu/archive/mdtf/obs_data_latest/{$pod_name}.latest.tar
+Files will be posted on Globus
-with 'latest' pointing to the date-or-version-tagged tar file
+- `Digested observational data (Globus) <https://app.globus.org/file-manager?origin_id=87726236-cbdd-4a91-a904-7cc1c47f8912>`__.

 Note that prior to version 3, obs_data from all PODs was consolidated in one tar file.
 To assist in usability as the number of PODs grow, they will now